Court report: Martinsville, Henry and Patrick counties

 Henry County Circuit Court

-John David Ratliff of Martinsville on Nov.
-17: sentenced to five years with three years and four months suspended and $825 in restitution and costs for distribute oxycodone.
+Gene Branton Vaughn, Fieldale on Dec.
+1: sentenced to 12 months with 11 months suspended and fined $1,539.95 restitution and costs for shoplifting — third or subsequent offense.

-Stephen Charles Williamson III of Salem on Nov.
-17: sentenced to six years suspended and $1,120 in costs on charges of possess fentanyl and heroin.
+Trevon Lamaine Hairston, Martinsville on Dec.
+8: sentenced to 30 years with 29 years and nine months suspended and $4,225 in restitution in costs for breaking and entering with intent to commit larceny, grand larceny of a firearm and larceny with intent to sell or distribute.

-Armahn Devier Walker-Muse of Collinsville on Nov.
-23: sentenced to 25 years with 20 suspended and $1,308 in costs for amended charge of attempted robbery with a deadly weapon, conspire to commit armed robbery and accessory to a homicide after the fact.
+William McKinley Hollie, Martinsville, six years with four years suspended and $8,320 in fines, restitution and costs for four amended charges of petit larceny—second offense and destruction of property.

 People are also reading…